stormpath/stormpath-sdk-java/OktaGettingStarted.md

 Your Okta URLs
 --------------

-When setting up a developer account, you end up with a couple URL:
+When setting up a developer account, you end up with a couple URLs.
-An admin console URL that looks something like this:
+The first is an admin console URL that looks something like this:

 https://dev-123456-admin.oktapreview.com/admin/getting-started

 Use this one to manually change organization settings, create users, or other general administrative work.

 The other URL looks similar, but is missing the `admin` part:

 https://dev-123456.oktapreview.com/

-This is the one your yours could interact with, and will be the base URL for any API access.
+This is the one your users could interact with, and will be the base URL for any API access.

-**Important:** The second URL (the non-admin one) is the one you will need to remember, you will use this one for API access.
+**Important:** The second URL (the non-admin one) is the one you will need to remember, you will use this URL for API access.

 Setup your Okta 'Organization'
 ------------------------------